Updated March 19, 2021

 - The witness of the initial cremation process is allowed based on the crematorium availability.

-- Food and beverage services are not available as of October 1, 2020.
+- Food and alcoholic beverage services are not available since October 1, 2020.

 - We can film or record rituals to make available for those who cannot attend the gathering.
 Music, special readings, sharing stories remain possible to bring us closure even when distancing is required.